 Disadvantages of RevenueHits

-• Dashboard is a bit outdated : The RevenueHits dashboard could do with an update and it is competitive with more modern interfaces.
+• Dashboard is a bit outdated : The RevenueHits dashboard needs an update and is competitive compared to more modern interfaces.

-• Focus on cost per action : With the RevenueHits blog ad network, you can make money from impressions and user action, but the focus is on choosing CPA (cost per action) instead.
-It's sort of a plus/minus because you might make more money from a CPA, but you don't automatically accrue revenue from your traffic unless your readers buy after clicking the ads of your blog.
+• Focus on cost per action With the RevenueHits blog advertising network, you can earn money from impressions and user actions, but the emphasis is on choosing CPA (cost per action) instead.
+This is somewhat of a pros and cons, as you might earn more money with CPA, but you don't automatically accrue revenue from your traffic unless your readers make a purchase after clicking on your blog ads.

 10. SHE Media